This webinar took place on January 13, 2021. Please see below for the slides and presentation notes.

 Southern region organic producers face tremendous challenges from weeds, pests, diseases, increasing weather extremes, and rising production costs.
 This webinar explores the potential of soil restoration and improvement to reduce these risks, stabilize yields, and build resilience.
 We will focus on three key soil health issues: cover cropping for plant-available nutrients and moisture, reducing tillage intensity, and frugal use of nutrient-bearing amendments.
 The webinar will be presented by Mark Schonbeck, and Emily Oakley of Three Springs Farm in Oklahoma will be online to answer questions.
+Funding for this webinar was provided by Southern SARE and the Clif Family Foundation.

 About the Presenters